Umayyad architecture: Characteristics

+The "Tree of Life" mosaic in the audience room of the bathhouse of Hisham's palace (Khirbat al-Mafjar), Palestine.
+The palace contains one of the largest surviving floor mosaics from antiquity, covering 836 m2.

 Umayyad architecture is distinguished by the extent and variety of decoration, including mosaics, wall painting, sculpture and carved reliefs with Islamic motifs.
 The Umayyads used local workers and architects.
 Some of their buildings cannot be distinguished from those of the previous regime.
 However, in many cases eastern and western elements were combined to give a distinctive new Islamic style.
-For example, the walls at Qasr Al-Mushatta are built from cut stone in the Syrian manner, the vaults are Mesopotamian in design and Coptic and Byzantine elements appear in the decorative carving.
+For example, the walls at Qasr al-Mushatta are built from cut stone in the Syrian manner, the vaults are Mesopotamian in design and Coptic and Byzantine elements appear in the decorative carving.
 While figural scenes were notably present in monuments like Qusayr 'Amra, non-figural decoration and more abstract scenes became highly favoured, especially in religious architecture.
-The horseshoe arch appears for the first time in Umayyad architecture, later to evolve to its most advanced form in al-Andalus.
+The horseshoe arch appears for the first time in Umayyad architecture, later to evolve to its most advanced form in Andalusi architecture.

 The Umayyad period represents the high point of mosaic art in Islamic architecture.
 Mosaics, composed of glass tesserae, were used to decorate the mosques of Al-Aqsa, Damascus, Medina, Mecca, Aleppo, and possibly Fustat.
 Added together, these mosaics would cover around 22,000 m2.
-The most important examples are the mosaics in the Umayyad Mosque in Damascus and the Dome of Rock in Jerusalem, which survive to this day.
-Those in Damascus feature depictions of trees and palaces in a late antique style, while the mosaics in Medina (no longer extant) were reported to contain similar images.
+The most important examples are the mosaics in the Great Mosque of Damascus and the Dome of the Rock in Jerusalem, which survive to this day.
+Those in Damascus feature depictions of trees and palaces in a Late Antique style, while the mosaics in Medina (no longer extant) were reported to contain similar images.